thu-ml/SageAttention/README.md

 ## Project Updates
-- [2025-07-21]: The early access to SageAttention3 code is available at [HuggingFace](https://huggingface.co/jt-zhang/SageAttention3), where you'll need to fill out a form in detail and await approval.
+- [2025-09-27]: 🎉 [SageAttention3](https://arxiv.org/abs/2505.11594) is accepted by NeurIPS 2025 as a **spotlight** paper!
+- [2025-09-27]: The code of [SageAttention3](https://arxiv.org/abs/2505.11594) is released in this repository at  [sageattention3_blackwell](./sageattention3_blackwell/).
+We would still greatly appreciate it if you could take a moment to fill out the Form in [Huggingface](https://huggingface.co/jt-zhang/SageAttention3).
+Please note that since SageAttention2 is more accurate, we still recommend using SageAttention2 for precision-sensitive applications.
 - [2025-07-01]: The code of [SageAttention2++](https://arxiv.org/pdf/2505.21136) is released in this repository.
 We would still greatly appreciate it if you could take a moment to fill out the Form in [Huggingface](https://huggingface.co/jt-zhang/SageAttention2_plus).
 Thank you very much!

 ![Local Image](./assets/5090_sageattn2++.png)